 The Ross-Blakley Law Library primarily serves the needs of the students and faculty of the Sandra Day O’Connor College of Law.
 Our collections and resources are dedicated to the educational and research pursuits of our students and faculty.

-As part of ASU’s response to the COVID-19 pandemic, access to the BCLS building is available only to College of Law students, faculty, and staff.
+At this time, access to the BCLS building is available only to College of Law students, faculty, and staff.
 The library is not open to walk-in visitors, but we may be able to offer some services remotely.

 Law Library Collection Access